facebookresearch/Geographic_Generalization/README.md

 To record the current environment: `pip freeze --exclude-editable > requirements.txt`

 ## Structure & Goals
-These evaluation experiments are structured into two main components / stages:
+These evaluation experiments are structured into sub components we call measurements.
+All measurements are structured the same way in the code, but there are two categories we differentiate in interpretating results: **properties** and **benefits**.
-1) Measuring model **properties**
-2) Evaluating the model on **tasks**

 Here, we use **property** to define a quantifiable measure of the model itself that is not *directly* benefitial.
 For example, a model's disentanglement or equivariance are properties because they are measures of the model itself, and are only meaningful through their impact on downstream tasks.

 Conversely, we use **tasks** to describe a model's downstream behavior - a benefit we're looking for the model to have.
 Examples here are fairness, OOD / adversarial robustness, generalization, etc.

-Broadly, the goal is to build an empirical understanding betweeen what we can measure about a vision model in isolation, and the behaviors we're hoping to see when the model interacts with the world.
+Broadly, the goal is to build an empirical understanding betweeen what we can measure about a vision model in isolation (properties), and the behaviors we're hoping to see when the model interacts with the world.

 ## Running an Evaluation
 To run an evaluation on a model: `python evaluate.py`

 To run an evaluation over several models, use a sweep: `sh sweeps/basic_interplay_experiment.sh`

-By default, the evaluation evaluates a pretrained Resnet50 on the base set of properties (DCI) and the base set of tasks (fairness on dollarstreet, generalization on V2).
+By default, the evaluation evaluates a pretrained Resnet50 on the base set of measurements (Imagenet V2 performance).
 These choices are encoded in configs, refer to the advanced section to learn about customization.
 The configs have the following structure:

     config
     ├── base                # Hydra specifications, including experiment naming ├── dataset_library     # Library of all datasets compatible with this evaluation
     ├── mode                # Hydra / Lightning specification for running locally / on clusters / testing
     ├── models              # Model specifications
-    ├── property_library # Library of all properties compatible with this evaluation ├── property_group   # Groups / lists of properties to use in a given evaluation ├── task_library     # Library of all tasks compatible with this evaluation ├── task_group       # Groups of tasks to use in a given evaluation
+    ├── measurement_library # Library of all measurements compatible with this evaluation ├── measurement_group   # Groups / lists of properties to use in a given evaluation
     ├── evaluate_defaults.yaml
     └── ...

 ## Customization
 <details>
-  <summary> Changing Properties / Tasks Used </summary>
+  <summary> Changing Which Measurements Are Used </summary>

-#### To change which properties are measured:
+#### To change which measurements are measured:
-- Option 1: Alter the list of properties in `config/property_group/base`
+- Option 1: Alter the list of measurements in `config/measurement_group/base`
      ```
-    config/property_group/base.yaml

-      properties: [DCI, <property_name_here>]
+    config/measurement_group/base.yaml

+      measurements: [<add_measurement_name>]
     ```

-- Option 2: create a new property group (make a new config file, ex: `config/property_group/new_property_group`, and specify it in `evaluate_defaults.yaml`
+- Option 2: create a new measurement group (make a new config file, ex: `config/measurement_group/new_measurement_group.yaml`, and specify it in `evaluate_defaults.yaml`
      ```
-    config/property_group/new_property_group.yaml

-      properties: [<property_name_here>]
+    config/measurement_group/new_measurement_group.yaml

+      measurements: [<measurement_name>]
     ```

     ```
     config/evaluate_defaults.yaml

-      property_group: <new_property_group>
+      property_group: <new_measurement_group>
-    ```

-#### To change which tasks are evaluated:
-- Option 1: Alter the list of tasks in `config/task_group/base`
-    ```
-    config/task_group/base.yaml

-      properties: [generalization_v2, <task_name_here>]
-    ```
-- Option 2: create a new task group (make a new config file, ex: `config/task_group/new_task_group`, and specify it in `evaluate_defaults.yaml`
-    ```
-    config/task_group/new_task_group.yaml

-      tasks: [<task_name_here>]
-    ```

-    ```
-    config/evaluate_defaults.yaml

-      task_group: <new_task_group>
     ```

   </details>